scaleway/serverless-examples/containers/memos-terraform/README.md

 ## Delete changes

-In case you need to delete everything created before (Database, Container, IAM configuration and Project), run:
+In case you need to delete everything created earlier (Database, Container, IAM configuration and Project), run the following command:

 ```bash
 terraform destroy